Header image courtesy of Nancy Wong (via Wikimedia Commons)

 Aside from an abundance of great food and receiving lai see, one of the best parts about the Lunar New Year celebration is the fact that there are plenty of plants and flowers that have been conferred auspicious meanings in Chinese tradition.
-Most malls and businesses will be decorated with multicoloured blossoms and greenery to make the coming year an auspicious one, so here are 10 of the most popular Lunar New Year plants and flowers for bringing luck into your home as well!
+Most malls and businesses will be decorated with multicoloured blossoms to make the coming year an auspicious one, so here are 10 of the most popular plants and flowers for bringing luck into your home as well.

 Boost the lucky bamboo’s auspicious qualities by complementing its wood element with the other elements of Chinese tradition: gold-coloured decorative accents such as coins representing the gold element; obviously water for sustaining the plant; red accents, usually a ribbon, representing the fire element; and pebbles in the plant pot for the earth element.
 Lucky bamboo usually comes neatly bundled in a small tiered tower, and is very easy to care for.
 Keep out of direct sunlight, make sure the roots are covered with the water changed weekly if growing in water, or water when the top inch of soil gets dry if potted.